 We welcome submission of scholarly articles for peer review, as well as book reviews, reflections, response essays, and other selected non-peer-reviewed work.

 Please submit all text submissions as Microsoft Word (.doc, .docx) or Rich Text Format (.rtf) attachments to the SPECTRA website at https://spectrajournal.org/.
 You will need to create your own account to submit your work.
 We also encourage multimedia texts, including podcasts, video compositions, and other creative works.

 Submission of manuscripts for peer review

 SPECTRA requires the submission of two versions of manuscripts for peer review, one anonymous and one attributed.
 All manuscripts must use Chicago endnote style citations (see below for additional submission guidelines).

 Instructions for Attributed Files

-On the cover page, please include (a) complete contact information for all contributing authors including graduate program, year in program, and email address (b) title, keywords and abstract and (c) a brief statement as to how the manuscript contributes to the issue theme and is of interest to a broad audience (d) indication of interest in participating in a short interview describing your work for posting on the journal website.
+On the cover page, please include (a) complete contact information for all contributing authors including graduate program, year in program, and email address (b) title, keywords and abstract and (c) indication of interest in participating in a short interview describing your work for posting on the journal website.